Skip to Content

 4. PROCEDURES FOR WITHHOLDING TRANSCRIPTS

 1. The Family Educational Rights and Privacy Act of 1974 requires that the university provide requesting individuals copies of their unofficial grade transcripts and other education records as requested, even though the requesting party may have an outstanding obligation to the university.
 The university may withhold an official validated transcript with the registrar’s seal thereon from a person with outstanding financial obligations to the university.
+This withholding will not apply to persons who are/were recipients of federal financial aid in accordance with federal regulations.

 2. If a student has unresolved financial obligations to the university, and if the student has neither filed for bankruptcy nor had the debt discharged in bankruptcy, the university will follow these procedures in allowing the student (or someone acting on their behalf) access to their transcript: